THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-A common complaint I hear a lot of from would be investors is how to start investing with a small amount of money.
+A common complaint I hear a lot from would be investors is how to start investing with a small amount of money.

 Most people don’t have a few grand laying around to put into the market and so they just sit on the sideline.

 This post is going to show you just how easy it is to start investing with a small amount of money.

 You don’t need thousands to get started down the path of financial freedom.

-And I will show you how started investing with very little money and grew my wealth to close to $1 million today by simply investing the small sums of money I had.
+I will show you how to get started investing with very little money and how I grew my wealth to close to $1 million today by simply investing the small sums of money I had.